COVID-19 Funding in Indian Country

 HEALTH RESOURCES & SERVICES ADMINISTRATION

-ADDED ON MARCH 7, 2024: SAMHSA has issued a funding opportunity to improve access to integrated and coordinated treatment and recovery services for substance use disorder (SUD), including opioid use disorder (OUD), in rural areas. $12 million is being made available under this opportunity with maximum awards of $750,000.
-Proposals are due on May 6, 2024.
+ADDED ON APRIL 23, 2024: HRSA has issued a funding opportunity to increase access to behavioral health services through starting or expanding mental health and substance use disorder (SUD) services. $240,000 is being made available under this funding opportunity with maximum awards of $600,000 in Year One and $500,000 in Year Two.
+Proposals are due on May 22, 2024.
 To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 HOUSING AND URBAN DEVELOPMENT